mysociety/fixmystreet/install/manual-install.md

 (postgresql-server-dev-8.4), or the GMP math library (libgmp3-dev).</p>
 </div>

-### 4. Install compass and generate CSS
+### 4. Generate CSS

-There is a script, `bin/make_css`, that uses Compass and sass to convert the SCSS files to CSS files.
-So let's install compass and run that:
+There is a script, `bin/make_css`, that converts our SCSS files to CSS files.
+So let's run that:

 {% highlight bash %}
-$ gem install --user-install --no-ri --no-rdoc bundler
-$ $(ruby -rubygems -e 'puts Gem.user_dir')/bin/bundle install --deployment --path ../gems --binstubs ../gem-bin
 $ bin/make_css
 {% endhighlight %}